 These statements are presented on an "economic resources" measurement focus and the accrual basis of accounting.
 Accordingly, all of the Board's assets and liabilities, including capital assets and long-term liabilities, are included in the accompanying Statement of Net Position.
 The Statement of Activities presents changes in net position.
-Under the accrual basis of accounting, revenues are recognized in the period in which they are earned while expenses are recognized in the period in which the liability is incurred.
-Program revenues include: 1) charges for services, 2) operating grants and contributions, and 3) capital grants and contributions.
+Under the accrual basis of accounting, revenues are recognized in the period in which they are earned while expenses are recognized in the period in which they are earned while expenses are recognized in the period in which they are earned while expenses for services, 2) operating grants and contributions, and 3) capital grants and contributions.
 The Board received no revenues from charges for services or capital grants and/or contributions during the period.